qdj0511/Linkis-Doc/README.md

 # Contributing

-&nbsp; &nbsp; &nbsp; &nbsp;Before contributing document, please read the [Document Contribution Specification]() to understand how to contribute document and submit your contribution.
+&nbsp; &nbsp; &nbsp; &nbsp;Before contributing, please read the [Linkis Contribution Specification]() to understand how to contribute and submit your contribution.

 ----